 - Fostering the patient’s entry into treatment.
 It’s not enough for the client to agree to enter treatment, or even to start treatment.
 They must complete treatment.
 Detox alone is only a temporary solution.
 If people don’t learn to cope without alcohol or drugs, if they don’t address the issues that led to the substance abuse, and if they don’t have continuing support, relapse and the need for another detox are much more likely.

 Sometimes a not-legally-binding treatment contract may be enough to keep people focused on real recovery, not a temporary respite.
-Do you have questions or concerns?
-Our intake coordinators will answer them.
+Talk to a Intake Coordinator

 Foods for Alcohol Detox